missionpinball/mpf-docs/howto/installation/demo_man.rst

 window with the DMD in it (to give it focus) and push the "S" key, then you should see the DMD attract mode stoop and it change to a score screen showing a score of *00* and *BALL 1 FREE PLAY*, like
-this: ` `_ If your speakers are on you should alsohear a music loop playing.
+this: ` `_ If your speakers are on you should also hear a music loop playing.
 (Depending on your system, you might not hear the music when the DMD window doesn't have focus.)
 At this point you can "play" the game via your keyboard.
 Hit the "L" key to launch the ball into play.